Don Shula: Legacy

 Shula has the distinction of having coached five different quarterbacks to Super Bowl appearances: Johnny Unitas and Earl Morrall in 1968, Bob Griese in 1971, 1972, and 1973, David Woodley in 1982, and Dan Marino in 1984, three of them future Hall of Famers.
 He also coached Johnny Unitas to another World Championship appearance in the pre-Super Bowl era in 1964.
 The only other NFL coach to approach this distinction is Joe Gibbs, who coached four Super Bowls with three different quarterbacks — Joe Theismann, Doug Williams, and Mark Rypien — winning three times.

 Shula was added to the Miami Dolphin Honor Roll on November 25, 1996, not long after he retired.
-He was inducted into the Pro Football Hall of Fame in 1997.
+He was inducted into the Pro Football Hall of Fame in 1997, in his first year of eligibility.
 In 1999, Shula was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor coach Vince Lombardi's legacy, and is given annually to an individual who exemplifies the spirit of the coach.
 On January 31, 2010, a statue of him was unveiled at Hard Rock Stadium, where the Dolphins play.
 The stadium's street address is 347 Don Shula Drive, making reference to his career win total.
 In 2011, he was added to a Walk of Fame outside the stadium, and in 2013 he attended a White House ceremony honoring the 1972 team's perfect season.

 Shula is honored at the Don Shula Stadium at John Carroll University, which was named after him when it opened in 2003, and the Don Shula Expressway in Miami, which was dedicated in 1983.
 Since 2002, an annual college football game between South Florida schools Florida Atlantic and FIU is named the Shula Bowl in his honor.
 The game's winner receives a traveling trophy named the Don Shula Award.